-Most high school and college history classes won’t go into detail about the importance of cats in World War I. These feline friends helped Allied soldiers cope with the hardships of war and were assigned specific duties to keep the troops better protected from enemy forces.
-Here are four important roles that cats played during World War I.
+These feline friends helped Allied soldiers cope with the hardships of war.
+They were also assigned specific duties to keep the troops better protected from enemy forces.

 Rodent Hunters